The One Hundred (band): History

-Their debut EP Subculture was released digitally through Australian label UNFD.
+Their debut EP, Subculture, was released digitally, through Australian independent label, UNFD.
 The release was met with positive reviews, many citing that Field's "distinctive British accent" gave them a unique sound.
-Leading up to the EP's release the band joined British rap metal band Hacktivist on the Download Freezes Over tour.
+Leading up to the EP's release, the band joined British rap metal band Hacktivist on the Download Freezes Over tour.

-Following the reviews received for the EP, The One Hundred went on to tour the United Kingdom with Papa Roach in March 2015 ahead of playing at Download Festival.
-They later toured with Eskimo Callboy before playing Reading and Leeds 2015.
+Following the reviews received for the EP, the band on to tour in the United Kingdom with Papa Roach in March 2015 ahead of playing at Download Festival.
+They later toured with Eskimo Callboy before playing at Reading and Leeds 2015.
 The band were then invited to play three UK arena shows with Mötley Crüe and wrapped up 2015 with a sizable tour with Japanese band Crossfaith - seeing the band tour mainland Europe for the first time.
-In 2016 the band played Slam Dunk Festival.
+In 2016, the band played at Slam Dunk Festival.